 As the first American flag on the beach during the Battle of Guadalcanal (1942), this flag is an important piece of World War II history.
 Following the battle, Colonel HA Cavanaugh brought it with him to Australia, where he emigrated after the war.
-In 1957 he presented it to the Ivanhoe RSL, NSW, and it has been in their possession ever since.
+In 1957 he presented it to the Ivanhoe RSL, VIC, and it has been in their possession ever since.

 After years in storage the flag was in need of conservation and repair.
 Primarily made of silk, it features embroidered stars and a heavy braid border, and is attached to a long wooden pole.
 Antique silk is fragile by nature and so, over time, the piece had fallen out of shape and its colours had faded significantly.
 There were also several insect holes across its surface.